haggqvist459/recipe-website/README.md

   - [ ] Add undo functionality?
 - [x] Refactor RecipeDetails.tsx - remove double markup
 - [ ] Look into FadeWrappers dubious useEffect
+- [ ] Look into Fading in / out the recipe list once filters are applied
 - [x] Fix the empty favourite list use case on profile page
 - [x] Fix placement of favourite icon on RecipeDetail.tsx
 - [x] Lock favourite icon size on RecipeCard.tsx